t3rabyt3-zz/TIDoS-Framework/README.md

 ### Contributors :-

-   Its me only amongst the contributors to this project.
+   Its just me amongst the contributors to this project.
 It you want to work with me, just ping me up and we both can get started... ; )

+### ToDos :-

+   Work for a more comprehensive frameowrk for Cross Site Scripting and SQLi exploitation.
+Pull requests?
+They are warmly welcome here.
+Thanks for your attention.